The Systemic Series

 Father of daughter, husband of wife, writer of books

-Chris Lodwig lives in Seattle with his wife, daughter, and two dogs.
+Chris Lodwig lives in Seattle with his wife, daughter, and dog.
 He spent his younger years playing music, throwing art parties and parades, and clandestinely installing monoliths and soldiers in local parks.

 Thirty years in the tech industry and degrees in Comparative History of Ideas and Communications from the University of Washington give him a singular lens on AI, humanity, and the spaces where they collide.